 If you pay someone to come to your home to provide the care, you may be considered a household employer and have to pay employment taxes.

 Company benefit considerations

-Finally, if you received any dependent care benefits from your employer during the year, you will have to complete Part III of Form 2441 or Schedule 2 to determine the amount of your credit.
+Finally, if you received any dependent care benefits from your employer during the year, you will have to complete Part III of Form 2441 to determine the amount of your credit.
 These amounts are listed in box 10 of your W-2.

 Company benefits include money you receive directly from your employer or that was paid by your employer to your care provider.
 The fair market value of a company-provided day care facility also counts, as does money you put into a dependent care flexible spending account to pay care expenses.